e-laflamme/legislative-game-portfolio/README.md

 # Legislative Assembly of Ontario: Game Portfolio

-> *Note: Source code is not available due to confidentiality, but this repo documents my contributions through design notes, screenshots, and implementation details.*
+> *Note: Source code is not currently available.
+This repo documents my contributions and includes a youtube demo of the product*

 ## Overview